Hozho Homes

 Install

-The installers will schedule a date when the homeowners are home to do the PV system install.
+The Customer Care Team will schedule a date when the homeowners are home to do the PV system install.
 The homeowners may be expected to prepare the site, and should be home to understand the process and any maintenance details.